jadilorenzo/obsidian/Story/Story.md

 The attendant quieted down.

-Alan took the rod and latched it to the door, booting up the rod’s propulsion system by giving it a set of
+Alan took the rod and latched it to the door, booting up its propulsion system with a precise sequence of taps in pentary—a base-5 coding system not unlike binary.
+Each tap corresponded to a unique digit, but Alan had encrypted the sequence by scrambling the mappings to his fingers.
+Even if someone accessed the system, they’d only manage gibberish.

-Alan opens the door and changes his appearance via hologram Explain how they would see that it was a hologram bc of the magnetic fields required to bend light
+The faint yellow ring of the rod’s magnetic propulsion flared to life, its light rippling the air like heat above a fire.
+The force held the door firmly in place despite the howling wind outside.

+Alan grabbed the attendant by the belt and hurling him through the doorway — with only a little more force than necessary.
+If the man stayed outside, tethered or not, he’d never survive the ambush.

+Without hesitation, Alan detached the rod from the door and aligned it with the other section already latched to the frame.
+With a sharp motion, he locked them together.
+At once, the faint yellow glow of the propulsion systems faded, and the two segments snapped seamlessly into place, forming half of a staff.

+Alan looked to the crest of the hill.
+Kane’s drones would be in line of sight in seconds.
+Instantly, Alan’s face changed entirely.
+His eyes lost their brown color exchanged for a vivid blue.
+His hair was now a light blonde. *No use disguising my whole body.
+I am on the outside of a train after all.*

+He checked his display.
+45 seconds.

+*Not enough time to crawl to the rear panel.* His options were dwindling fast.
+Alan closed his eyes to think.
+He could survive if he jumped before impact.
+But by then, it either be too late for (list some brief descriptions of the other passengers ending with the stupid attendant)

+He checked his display.
+45 seconds.

-Realizes he has 45 seconds which is not enough time to crawl back to the back
+Not enough time to crawl to the rear panel.
+His options were dwindling fast.